The way you reheat a burrito depends on the ingredients in your burrito. Here’s how to reheat any burrito.

 Step Two: Unwrap and remove any cold items (if you want to).
 Refold your burrito and wrap it in foil.

-Step Three: Insert oven thermometer into center of burrito and set to 165° F (74° C).
+Step Three: Insert the oven thermometer into the center of the burrito and set it to 165°F (74° C).

 Did you know you can reheat a burrito on the grill?